 This course involves intensive practice in the Spanish language in speaking and writing.
+Prerequisite: SPAN 1300 Offered: As needed

-SPAN 2321 Survey of Hispanic Literature I

-This course involves a study of representative selections from Hispanic Literature from the beginnings to the present day.
+SPAN 2321 Survey of Hispanic Literature I 3 Credit Hours This course involves a study of representative selections from Hispanic Literature from the beginnings to the present day.
 Prerequisite: SPAN 2306 or Instructor Permission Offered: As needed